© University of Applied Arts Vienna, Papanek Foundation

 AULA der Wissenschaften, Wollzeile 27a, 1010 Vienna, Austria

-Vinay Venkatraman, co-founder of Copenhagen Institute of Interaction Design (CIID) and TED speaker, will address the issue of digital design in alternative and emerging economies and challenge assumptions around the politics of low-tech solutions for the Global South.
+Vinay Venkatraman, co-founder of Copenhagen Institute of Interaction Design (CIID) and TED speaker, addresses the issue of digital design in alternative and emerging economies and challenge assumptions around the politics of low-tech solutions for the Global South.

 Design for the Real Real World

 The Inaugural Victor J. Papanek Lecture was presented by John Thackara, leading Sustainable Futures Thinker, Director and Founder of Doors of Perception, France, and considered the ways in which globalised systems of provision could be challenged by more humane and envrionmentally favourable local models.